 Assemble the salad.
 In a large bowl add spinach, strawberries, and avocado, and add feta cheese crumbles.

-Drizzle with the dressing (assess the amount of the dressing, we want this salad to be tossed in the dressing lightly without the ingredients swimming in the liquid), serve the salad with the remaining dressing on the side or keep it in the fridge for later.
+Drizzle with enough dressing to cover the ingredients and serve the salad with the remaining dressing on the side or keep it in the fridge for later.

 Season the salad with salt (crushed sea salt flakes) and black pepper (you only need a little but it enhances all the flavors!).